GeoMOER/moer-base-r/docs/units/_unit01/unit01-05_selfhelp.md

 ### Google: "searchme": site:moer-base-r

 <p>Although this page itself does not contain a search function for keywords, it can still be searched to a limited extent with the help of Google.
 To do this, enter the word to be searched for in quotation marks with a colon and the keyword <i>site:</i> plus the URL of the Base R page.
-By the way this works for every site on the web. <br> <br>
+By the way this works for every site on the web.
+The prerequisite, however, is that it is already indexed on Google with all its subpages, which is not always the case. <br> <br>

 For example, if you want to search for the word "ratio", it looks like this:
 </p>